caltechlibrary/newt/newt.1.md

 ~~~

 The environment will load first then the configuration file if
 provided.
-The configuration file takes presidence to the environment.
+The configuration file takes precedence to the environment.

 newt does not have secrets but could use secrets passed
 in via the environment.
 This allows your routes CSV file to be safely